sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide2.md

 ## 1. Installing Docker

 The easiest and most beginner-friendly approach is using Docker Desktop.
+If you don't have license, feel free to install Rancher Desktop

 :::tip

-Download Docker Desktop from the [official site](https://www.docker.com/products/docker-desktop)
+1. Download Docker Desktop from the [official site](https://www.docker.com/products/docker-desktop)
+2. Download Rancher Desktop from the [official site](https://rancherdesktop.io/)

 :::

 It comes with: